ATaka93/proximity-based-urban-planning-review/README.md

-A PRISMA-guided systematic review of 1,027 peer-reviewed publications (screened from 2,366) on proximity-based urban planning, analyzed using LDA topic modelling (k=6) and a PMI-weighted co-occurrence network with Louvain community detection, validated via statistical significance testing.
+A PRISMA-guided systematic review of 1,027 peer-reviewed publications (screened from 2,366) on proximity-based urban planning, analyzed using LDA topic modelling (k=6), a PMI-weighted co-occurrence network with Louvain community detection validated via statistical significance testing, and a temporal trend analysis of topic share and keyword frequency by publication year.

 ## Research questions